vaske05/Morse-code-translator/Test files/readme.txt

-This folder contains public data set for 'Morse code' homework task.
+This folder contains data set for 'Morse code translator'.

 Content:
 *.in - text files that contain input signals